oblivia-simplex/retro/doc/april_report.md

 We use the emulated SNES video-game environment as a logistically efficient proxy to the case exploiting complex applications by means of highly constrained user input---constrained, in this case, to a small alphabet of control signals: up, down, right, left, A, B, X, Y, left-pad, right-pad.
 Working within an emulated video-games environment has two crucial advantages:

-First, there is a strong foundation of existing open source infrastructure for interfacing ML algorithms with an emulated SNES environment, as well as well-developed best-practices regarding the appropriate learning algorithms, network architectures, and hyperparameters for deep reinforcement in arcade environments.
+1. There is a strong foundation of existing open source infrastructure for interfacing ML algorithms with an emulated SNES environment, as well as well-developed best-practices regarding the appropriate learning algorithms, network architectures, and hyperparameters for deep reinforcement in arcade environments.

-Second, exploitation of emulated SNES games is an active and well-documented area of amature ‘straw hat’ exploitation research.
+1. Exploitation of emulated SNES games is an active and well-documented area of amateur ‘straw hat’ exploitation research.
 The exploitation terrain of SNES game Super Mario World, in particular, has been extensively albeit non-systematically studied and documented by speed-runners, modders, and recreational hackers.